top of page

 3. Further develop students’ musical competence, construct knowledge and an understanding of diverse musical cultures

-4. Develop critical responses to music, and communicate effectively through music
+4. Develop critical responses to and communicate effectively through music

-5. Cultivate a lifelong interest in music and develop positive values and attitudes towards music
+5. Cultivate a lifelong interest in and develop positive values and attitudes towards music

 Curriculum Information